pepeunlimited/grahpql-starter-kit/README.md

 Microservices which are listed on below; GraphQL glues them together providing an single-point-access (gateway) for the API consumer.

 Services communicates each others via gRPC.
+Borrowed the [`ts-proto`](https://github.com/stephenh/ts-proto) for client generation.

 Implemented iOS [`client`](https://github.com/pepeunlimited/demo) for the testing purpose.